ThalesGroup/TMR/README.md

 ## Source retrieval

-Four IP cores has been written in chisel for this project.
+Four IP cores have been written in chisel for this project.
 - chisel-project
 - registers-router
 - jtag-router